-SAN JUAN CAPISTRANO ANXIETY TREATMENT
+SAN Clemente ANXIETY TREATMENT

 At AMFM, we focus on relieving anxiety in healthy ways for our clients to help them achieve a new lifestyle.
 It’s important to remember that no one needs to struggle alone with an anxiety disorder.
 Anxiety affects millions of people, all of whom deserve adequate treatment.
 AMFM is here to help our clients reach a healthier and happier state of mind so that they can go on to live the life they deserve.

 Anxiety is a universal element of the human experience and it’s inevitable to have felt that gut-wrenching rush of anxiety at some point.

 However, anxiety becomes dangerous when that survival instinct is dialed-in too heavily, sending the brain into an overactive mode.
 A disproportionate amount of stress can negatively affect the life of someone with an anxiety disorder.
 In these cases, the mind begins signaling “danger!”, even when the stimuli that person is facing isn’t actually dangerous to them in any tangible way.
 Ironically enough, it becomes the brain that is the actual attacker in these situations.

 Many types of anxiety disorders exist, but all have the potential to be paralyzing.
 Anxiety can deter one from thinking clearly and perceiving reality in a fair and balanced fashion.
 This, in turn, affects the ability to interact authentically and live in the present moment.
 It may make someone susceptible to irrational fears and moments of intense panic.
 Perhaps one with an anxiety disorder may experience panic attacks, catch themselves forgetting to breathe, or notice a constant flood of racing thoughts that seem never to disappear.
 All of these symptoms are part of a group of mental illnesses called anxiety disorders.

 Types of anxiety disorders include:

 - Social Phobia / Social Anxiety Disorder